mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 004 - Remove Unhandled Exceptions/readme.md

 [Code Smell 26 - Exceptions Polluting](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2026%20-%20Exceptions%20Polluting/readme.md)

+# Context 💬

+Many developers create custom exception classes for every *possible* error scenario as a "best practice."

+Most of these classes end up as empty shells—boilerplate code that is never specifically caught or handled.

+When you create an exception class that no one catches, you are violating the YAGNI (You Ain't Gonna Need It) principle.
+You end up with a polluted namespace and a codebase filled with "just in case" artifacts.

+This noise hides the truly critical errors that actually require specialized handling.

+Refactoring these out simplifies your hierarchy and ensures that when a custom exception **does exist**, it actually serves a purpose.

 # Steps 👣

 1. Check there are no references to the empty exception class.